-According to God's calendar appointment given to us in the Old Testament, June 19, 2018, is the fifth day of God's fourth month, Tammuz.
+According to God's calendar appointment given to us in the Old Testament, this past Monday, July 8 was the fifth day of God's fourth month.
 So this lesson from Ezekiel is right on target for us today.

 In Ezekiel 36:32, one of his most memorable chapters, Ezekiel prophesies that God will gather the nation together again in the final days of mankind so that the world can see Him in all His glory, rebuilding what He destroyed.
 "Not for your sake do I do this,” says the Lord God, “let it be known to you.
 Be ashamed and confounded for your own ways, O house of Israel!”